yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 "Dear \<put the name of your employer here\>,

 You pay me for 40 hours a week.
 I work for you these 40 hours.
-I don't waste a second on watching YouTube and PornHub, scrolling Facebook and discussing politics with my colleagues.
+I don't waste a second on watching YouTube, scrolling Facebook and discussing politics with my colleagues.
 I work like hell.
 Even when I'm drinking coffee, I keep thinking on how to make the code I've just written more maintainable.

 Now, why do you think I should spend even _a second_ of my personal time on things that are part of my work?
 Yes, I am speaking about the team buildings you force me to participate in.
 Even if they help me communicate more efficiently with my team, still, I'd prefer to solve my working problems _at work_.
 You are not paying me for doing this in my free time.